Norse-American medal

 The Norse-American medal was struck at the Philadelphia Mint in 1925, pursuant to an act of the United States Congress.
 It was issued for the 100th anniversary of the voyage of the ship Restauration, bringing early Norwegian immigrants to the United States.

-U.S. Representative from Minnesota Ole Juulson Kvale, a Norse-American, wanted a commemorative for the centennial celebrations of the Restauration journey.
+U.S. Representative from Minnesota Ole Juulson Kvale, a Norwegian American, wanted a commemorative for the centennial celebrations of the Restauration journey.
 Rebuffed by the Treasury Department when he sought the issuance of a special coin, he instead settled for a medal.
 Sculpted by Buffalo nickel designer James Earle Fraser, the medals recognize those immigrants' Viking heritage, depicting a warrior of that culture on the obverse and his vessel on the reverse.
 The medals also recall the early Viking explorations of North America.